FredyH/GWSockets/README.md

   WEBSOCKET:open()
   ```

-* Once connected you can send messages using the `write` function
+* Once the socket has been opened you can send messages using the `write` function
   ```LUA
   WEBSOCKET:write( message )
   ```
+  *NOTE:* You can write messages to the socket before the connection has been established and the socket
+  will wait before sending them until the connection has been established.
+However, it is best practice
+  to only start sending in the onConnected() callback.

 * You can close the websocket connection at any time using `close` OR `closeNow`